antoniolucasnobar/ckeditor5-find-replace/README.md

 - forward and backwards search (with visual and text indications of progress)
 - replace one or all occurrences
 - accessible (keyboard operation)
+- use out of the editor (by execute findReplace command)

 We need translators!
 If you want to translate to your language, open a PR!
 PT and EN supported right now.